-Made from wool and TENCEL™ Lyocell, with laces made of recycled plastic bottles and insoles made of castor bean oil, these shoes are sustainable through and through.
+Made from wool and TENCEL™ Lyocell or eucalyptus trees with laces made of recycled plastic bottles and insoles made of castor bean oil, these shoes are sustainable through and through.

 You may be familiar with the TOMS’ mission to provide shoes to people in need around the globe.
 Today TOMS donates one-third of its profits to organizations supporting grassroots change in local communities.
 So you can feel good shopping here!

 Paper sustainable swimwear is made from recycled plastic water bottles!
-Plus for every purchase made, Paper pays for the planting of five trees in Madagascar, Mozambique, or Kenya.
-You can track your reforestation efforts after your purchase, and you can sleep well knowing you are planting, recycling, and providing employment (in Madagascar, Mozambique, or Kenya) just by buying your sustainable summer suit!
+Plus for every purchase made, Paper pays for the planting of five trees.
+You can track your reforestation efforts after your purchase, and you can sleep well knowing you are planting, recycling, and providing employment (in Madagascar, Mozambique, or Kenya).
+Swimwear ranges from around $100-$250.